 YCEF recognizes that the success of our education system is dependent on all members, teacher, counselors, librarians, support staff, administrators and bus drivers.
 All provide essential services to success and provide role models for developing future citizens.

 Accordingly, all contributors to educational excellence should be eligible for recognition.
-Starting in school year 2020-2021, every one of the 102 campuses’ that comprise the Yavapai County Schools is encouraged to nominate a person, program or highlight a special feature of their school to be a “Yavapai Educator of Excellence”.
+Since school year 2020-2021, every one of the 102 campuses’ that comprise the Yavapai County Schools has been encouraged to nominate a person, program or highlight a special feature of their school to be a “Yavapai Educator of Excellence”.

 They will be featured in a soft cover book that will be published in the Spring of 2024.
 All subscribers of the print editions of any of the Prescott Newspapers Inc. will also receive a copy!
 (Prescott Courier, Prescott Valley Tribune, Chino Valley Review, Verde Independent, Camp Verde Bugle).
 This is being done in partnership with Prescott Newspapers, Inc. at no cost to YCEF.